JaverianaTeam/vagrant-loadbalancer/README.md

 # vagrant-loadbalancer
-Creating a Centos cluster environment environment using Vagrant along with Virtualbox
+Creating a Centos cluster environment using Vagrant along with Virtualbox

-<p>This repository provides a template Vagrantfile to create a Centos cluster environment cluster with a Master Node and N Worker Nodes, using the VirtualBox hypervisor on your local machine.</p>
+<p>This repository provides a template Vagrantfile to create a Centos cluster environment with a Master Node and N Worker Nodes, using the VirtualBox hypervisor on your local machine.</p>

 ### <h2>Setup</h2>